camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 2. **Authentication and authorization**

    CAMARA follows the OAuth2 paradigm that separates authentication and authorization from API access.
+   This separation of concerns simplifies the implementation of the API endpoint that, after validating the access token, can now focus on its API implementation.

    CAMARA uses the authentication and authorization protocols and flows as described in the released version of the [Camara Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/).

-   All authentication and authorization decisions are bundled in an Authorization Server, which ensures that CAMARA access tokens are only then issued to the API consumer,
-   - if the API consumer is registered through the onboarding process
-   - if the API consumer is using the authorization grant/flow agreed upon during the onboarding process
-   - if and after the User or API consumer sucessfully authenticated to the Authorization Server
-   - if the requested Purpose and scopes were agreed upon during the onboarding process

-   This separation of concerns simplifies the implementation of the API endpoint that, after validating the access token, can now focus on its API implementation.

    The access token is created by the API provider's Authorization Server to be consumed by the API provider's API endpoint.

    As described in [Appendix A (Normative): `info.description` template for when User identification can be from either an access token or explicit identifier](#appendix-a-normative-infodescription-template-for-when-user-identification-can-be-from-either-an-access-token-or-explicit-identifier) a three-legged access token is associated with Personal Identifiable Information (PII).